macher259/EmiliaBot/ReadMe.txt

 === How to run

-You can run this example using
+You can run this bot using

     mvn camel:run

 === What does it do?

-Upon writing "pick" to the bot, it will pick a movie to watch from used open database.
+Upon writing "pick" to the bot, it will randomly pick a movie to watch from used open database.
 In case of a group chat, bot shall be given access to messages.

-=== More information

-You can find more information about Apache Camel at the website: http://camel.apache.org/